//The Craft Guerrilla Manifesto//

 Can I set up my own “Craft Guerrilla”?

 The name “Craft Guerrilla” is trade marked so you’ll need prior consent before you set up.
-Although we’d love a few more sister armies we need you to apply -It’s easy and we’d love to hear from anyone who is interested!- so if you want to be part of The Craft Guerrilla army please e-mail us!
+Although we’d love a few more sister armies we need you to apply because we are a collective so certain standards and guidance needs to be followed but It’s easy and we’d love to hear from anyone who is interested!
+If you want to be part of The Craft Guerrilla army please e-mail us!

 Because we are independently run and self funded we do not have the capacity or funds to support other collectives or organisations.

-//Please feel free to contact us and we’ll be happy to answer any questions: email@example.com //
+//Please feel free to contact us and we’ll be happy to answer any questions: firstname.lastname@example.org or email@example.com //

 *this website and its contents are owned by Craft Guerrilla™. no part of this publication may be reproduced without prior consent.